estuary/flow/site/docs/concepts/README.md

 ## Materializations

-A **materialization** is a catalog task which connects to an endpoint and binds one or more collections to corresponding endpoint resources.
+A **materialization** is a catalog task that connects to an endpoint and binds one or more collections to corresponding endpoint resources.
-They are the conceptual inverse of **captures.**
+Materializations are the conceptual inverse of **captures.**

-As documents become available within bound collections, the materialization keeps endpoint resources (like database tables) up to date using precise, incremental updates.
+As documents become available within bound collections, the materialization keeps endpoint resources, like database tables, up to date using precise, incremental updates.
 Like captures, materializations are powered by [connectors](#connectors).